About us

 Loretta is a highly skilled and experienced university manager with twenty years of experience within the UK and Australian higher education institutions, including – University of Melbourne, the University of Glasgow, the University of Birmingham and the University of Bath.

 Loretta’s unique management career is underpinned by a background in science that includes fifteen years of medical research laboratory experience.
 She has outstanding networking skills and actively maintain a thriving international network of connections in higher education, health and research.
-She holds a Graduate Certificate in University Management (University of Melbourne), a degree in Applied Science (RMIT), and is a Fellow of the AUA.
-In addition to her Board role, she is a mentor within the AUA PGCert programme, and has represented the AUA internationally at AACRAO 2022.
+She holds a Graduate Certificate in University Management (University of Melbourne), a degree in Applied Science (RMIT), and is a Fellow of the AHEP.
+In addition to her Board role, she is a mentor within the AHEP PGCert programme, and has represented the AHEP internationally at AACRAO 2022.

 Head of Student Insight and Enhancement, University of Winchester